noahlorinczcomi/simmrd/README.md

 that researchers may want to use in the evaluation of univariable or multivariable Mendelian Randomization methods.

 # How do I use it?
-The main task is downloading three files and making them communicate with each other.
-Thankfully, this is very easy.
+The main task is downloading three files and making them communicate with each other, which is very easy.

 You can follow these steps:
-1) Download the [generate_data.R](https://github.com/noahlorinczcomi/simmr/blob/main/generate_data.R), [set_params.R](https://github.com/noahlorinczcomi/simmr/blob/main/generate_data.R), and [basic_functions.R](https://github.com/noahlorinczcomi/simmr/blob/main/generate_data.R) files into any folder
+1) Download the (generate_data.R)[https://github.com/noahlorinczcomi/simmr/blob/main/generate_data.R], [set_params.R](https://github.com/noahlorinczcomi/simmr/blob/main/generate_data.R), and [basic_functions.R](https://github.com/noahlorinczcomi/simmr/blob/main/generate_data.R) files into any folder
 2) Start an R session and make this folder your working directory
 3) Open the `set_params.R` file and change the parameter settings however you'd like
     - There are descriptions of what each parameter represents within the file itself